We’ve relaunched our price promise - we will beat any like for like quote*

 Your business insurance provider will need to know that you’re closing.
 Once you have a firm date where you’ll cease trading, get in touch with them to end your policies.
 Bear in mind there may be admin fees with some insurers for ending your policy early.
 Your insurer will also want to discuss options with you to make sure you’re covered even after you stop being self-employed, which brings us neatly to…

-The thing with being self-employed is that even after you stop, you’re still liable for any issues with work you carried out when you were self-employed – sometimes up to five years later.
+The thing with being self-employed is that even after you stop, you’re still liable for any issues with work you carried out when you were self-employed – sometimes up to six years later.
 Ideally, then, you still need to hold insurance even after you stop contracting.
-However, we understand you don’t want to keep paying for contractor insurance when you’re no longer taking on clients.
-This is where run-off cover steps in.
+However, we understand you don’t want to keep paying for Contractor Insurance when you’re no longer taking on clients.
+This is where Run-Off Cover steps in.